The current status of Simferopol and Crimea

 - The house where L.N.Tolstoy lived (1854-1855) - Tolstoy Street, 4;

-- The building of former gymnasium for boys where D.I.
-Mendeleyev began working in 1855 and I.V.
+- The building of the former gymnasium for boys where D.I.
+Mendeleyev began to work in 1855, and I.V.
 Kurchatov studied in 1912-1920 - Karl Marx Street, 32;

-- House-museum of Ilya Selvinsky;
+- The house-museum of Ilya Selvinsky;

-- Scientific library named after I.Franko
+- The scientific library named after I.Franko

 Hotel “Moskva”.
 This modern seven-story hotel is located close to the business and cultural center of Simferopol.
 189 comfortable, modern rooms.
 Two all-day cafe-bars.

-Additional services include a conference room, business center, translation services, safe, car rental, transfer and parking.
+The additional services include a conference room, business center, translation services, safe, car rental, transfer and parking.
 Kyivska Street, 2.
 Phones: +38 0652 620 615 (reservation), +38 0652 620 600 (reception), +38 050 397 73 12 (cell).

 128 comfortable rooms with air conditioning, TV, fridge, phone, Wi-Fi.
 Restaurant “Ukraine” (European cuisine).

-Additional amenities include a beauty salon, business center, translation services, legal services, currency exchange, transfer, car rental, parking.
+The additional services include a beauty salon, business center, translation services, legal services, currency exchange, transfer, car rental, parking.
 Nevskogo Street (R. Luxemburg Street), 7 A. Phones: +38 0652 53 22 53 (administrator), + 38 050 393 95 58 (cell), reservation: +38 0652 63 88 95, +38 050 399 77 54.

-Additional amenities include a conference room, sauna, car rental, taxi call.
+The additional services include a conference room, sauna, car rental, taxi call.
 Zhelyabova Street, 50.
 Phones: +38 0652 27 23 11, +38 0652 620 615 (reservation), +38 050 397 67 68 (cell).

 The price includes breakfast, luggage storage, gym.
-Additional services: sauna, swimming pool, conference room, internet access , parking.
+The additional services: sauna, swimming pool, conference room, internet access , parking.
 Dekabristov Street, 17-a.
 Phones: reservation +38 0652 60 00 64, +38 0652 54 72 94, +38 0652 54 72 95, +38 095 381 49 11 (cell).

-14 comfortable rooms with all the amenities.
-Restaurant (European cuisine).
-The price includes breakfast, Wi-Fi.
-Additional amenities include a conference room, transfer, laundry, parking.
+The additional services include a conference room, transfer, laundry, parking.
 Multilingual staff.
 It is not allowed to smoke in the hotel.
 Oktyabrskaya Street, 16.
 Phones: +38 0652 25 46 21, +38 066 621 98 36 (cell).

 Hotel “Marakand”.
 The hotel is located in the historic part of the city, next to the old Tatar quarters across from the park and the river Salgir.
 All-day billiard room, parking.